chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

     git fetch upstream
     git rebase -i upstream/master

+Note that this can be particularly cumbersome when there has been significant conflicting changes made on upstream master, so is not a hard requirement.

+On the other hand, if the changes made are relatively trivial or unimportant, selecting "squash and merge" when merging will reduce all the commits into 1.

 It's not generally possible to completely remove a commit from git by the time it makes it in to the master branch.
 So be very careful not to commit anything